tapanther/Tritan/docs/SiddarCity.md

 **Gendarmerie of Siddar City**

-Descended from the original town watch, the Gendarmerie is an independent branch within the Army of the Republic whose primary duty is the administration and defence of the city itself.
+Descended from the original town watch, the Gendarmerie is an independent branch within the Army of the [Republic][Republic of Siddarmark] whose primary duty is the administration and defence of the city itself.